 Insulin resistance is a condition that is a precursor to developing type 2 diabetes.
 Causes of insulin resistance include metabolic syndrome, pregnancy, stress, obesity, and inactivity.
-Read about risk factors, diet information, lists of foods, and prevention.
+Read about symptoms, risk factors, diet, reduce, reversal, testing, and prevention.

 - How to Prevent Diabetes NaturallySource: MedicineNet

 Type 2 diabetes can be prevented naturally with a healthy lifestyle, for example, a Mediterranean diet, getting more exercise, quitting smoking, reducing stress, and in some cases, a combination of lifestyle changes and medication.

 - Fatty Liver (NASH)Source: MedicineNet